OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 Installing The Submission Plugin
 --------------------------------
+*STOP GO NO FURTHER BEFORE READING THIS!
+This tutorial assumes you are using Eclipse 4.2 or higher.
+In addition it assumes you have not installed the previous Eclipse plugin from webcat.
+If you have done so remove it and it's dependencies as the checkstyle plugin included in the older versions of the Eclipse plugin break the current plugin.*

 *\*Author's Note: This section assumes you are using the Eclipse Java IDE.
 It is possible to submit WebCAT manually if you do not wish to use Eclipse, however, the staff of CS@VT have developed a lovely plugin that integrates into Eclipse.*